 A: Unless otherwise noted, all evening programs are optional.

 Q: I’m a “residential” student.
 Where will I stay during Math Camp?

-A: Residential students will be staying in Reese Hall on UT’s campus.
+A: Residential students will be staying in Hess Hall on UT’s campus.

-Q: What happens if I don’t pass the placement exam at the end of Math Camp to get into the math my major requires?
+Q: What happens if I don’t score high enough on the placement exam at the end of Math Camp to get into the math my major requires?